jdemetra/.github/profile/README.md

 In addition to seasonal adjustment, JDemetra+ bundles other time series models useful for the production or analysis of economic statistics, such as outlier detection, nowcasting, temporal disaggregation or benchmarking.

-Version 3 offers enhanced seasonal adjustment and trend estimation capabilities, including high frequency data.
+Version 3 offers enhanced seasonal adjustment and trend estimation capabilities, including for high frequency data.

 Technically, JDemetra+ is a collection of reusable and extensible Java components, easily accessed through a rich graphical interface.
 The software is Free and Open Source Software (FOSS) developed under the EUPL licence.